About

 Groton School is an equal opportunity employer.

-Groton School is seeking a full-time Physics teacher, a faculty position, beginning in September 2025.
-Responsibilities will include teaching four courses in Physics in collaboration with other experienced members of the department.
-The ideal candidate will have experience teaching physics at the high school level.
-Experience teaching in a fabrication lab or maker space is also desirable.
+Groton School is seeking a full-time biology teacher, a faculty position, beginning in September 2025.
+Responsibilities will focus on teaching four biology sections, which might include one or more sections of AP Biology, in collaboration with other experienced members of the department

 Faculty members are also expected to contribute to the extracurricular life of the school and share some dormitory and residential school responsibilities.
 Qualifications, therefore, include a demonstrated interest in coaching or coordinating extracurricular activities and a willingness to fulfill evening and weekend duties.

-Teachers are provided with living quarters, meals in the school Dining Hall, utilities (except for telephone), and medical insurance.
+Teachers are provided with living quarters, meals in the school Dining Hall, utilities except for telephone and internet service, and medical and dental insurance, with recipients paying a small percentage of the premium for the plan chosen.

 Please note that, prior to hire, the selected candidate will be asked to submit proof of vaccination against COVID-19.